-Taking a class (and paying the tuition and fees) without getting grades or credits; if you audit a class it will appear permanently on your transcript records with a grade of “N.”
+Audit: Taking a class (and paying the tuition and fees) without getting a grade or credit.
+The class appears permanently on the student’s official transcript with a grade of “N.”

-Registration for Continuing Education courses takes place at any time after the Continuing Education quarterly schedule is published and through the second class meeting on a space-available basis.
-Tuition and fees are listed with each class description in the Continuing Education schedule.
-Appointments are not necessary.
-You can register by mail, fax, e-mail, phone, or on the Continuing Education website.
+Community Education courses or non-credit: Enrollment for Community Education courses takes place after the Community Education quarterly schedule is published and through the second class meeting on a space-available basis.
+Tuition and fees are listed with each class description in the Community Education schedule.
+An enrollment (registration) time is not needed.
+You can register by mail, fax, e-mail, phone, or on the Community Education website.

-A course that must be completed (often with a certain minimum grade) or a skill that must be demonstrated before you can enroll in a more advanced course (for example, first-year French is a prerequisite for second-year French).
-If you completed the prerequisite at another college or university, visit the Course Prerequisites website to learn how to verify completion of the prerequisite.
+Prerequisite: A course that students must complete (often with a certain minimum grade) or a skill that students must demonstrate before they can register for a more advanced course (for example, first-year French is a prerequisite for second-year French).
+Students who completed the prerequisite at another college or university may visit the Course Prerequisites website to learn how to verify completion of the prerequisite.

-You are a transfer student if you have attended some college classes at another college or university and plan to have some or all of your previous coursework apply to a degree or certificate at Bellevue College.
-Transfer students apply for admission and follow the same registration process as new and former students.
+Transfer Students: A transfer student has completed classes at another college or university, and plans to transfer that coursework to a degree or certificate offered at Bellevue College.
+Transfer students apply for admission and follow the same enrollment process as new or former BC students.
 For more information about transferring credits to Bellevue College, visit the Transfer to Bellevue website.